i05nagai/memorandum/language/english_speaking.md

 * sting
 * thrill
     * a feeling of great excitement and pleasure
         * it gave me a thrill to see her again after so many years
     * to make sb feel very excited and pleased
+        * the 22-year-old swimmer thrilled the world with his performance
-* thrilled
+        * I'm thrilled by
         * Joey's going to be thrilled.
+        * Just standing next to him thrilled her.
 * what is worse
     * That is certainly not good, but what is worse is that there is so little honesty about it in the House today.
 * stress